Neymar punches fan: PSG star handed three-match ban after altercation with Rennes supporter | Goal.com

 Neymar was then videoed attacking a fan on his way to collect his runners-up medal as the PSG team were ridiculed by the jubilant Rennes support.

-The French Football Federation have now announced that the world's most expensive players will be forced to miss three domestic matches, with a further two matches suspended.
+The French Football Federation have now announced that the world's most expensive player will be forced to miss three domestic matches, with a further two matches suspended.

 That means he will sit out Saturday's Ligue 1 clash with Angers as well as Thomas Tuchel's side's final two games of the season against Dijon and Reims.

-It brings to an end a disappointing campaign for the Brazil international, who had hoped to kick-on after injury saw him miss the second half of his first season in the French capital through injury.
+It brings to an end a disappointing campaign for the Brazil international, who had hoped to kick-on after injury saw him miss the second half of his first season in the French capital.

 But despite an encouraging first few months under Tuchel's stewardship, a foot injury picked up against Strasbourg in January saw his season grind to a halt at a far from ideal time.